wlg1/wlg1.github.io/notion/expms/Experimental Records/Locating Shared Circuits/brainstorm emnlp (1).md

 Translate activation addition from small model to a larger model

 - If use a model to translate, is that the same as just training SAE on larger model?

+Experimental Details

+- For sequences, we only need ONE or a few prompts.
+Put in appendix circuits found using more prompts; but those are unnecessary.
+Successor heads does not use that many prompts.
+- Don’t worry too much about how it’s corrupted (zero, mean [repeat, random] ), or how it’s measured (metric, which is corr vs incorr token).
+Just some sort of corruption is all it takes to find IMPORTANT components.
+We don’t care about exact circuits (b/c we can’t find that anyways regardless of how rigorous our ablation is).
+Mention in main paper the less rigorous approach; say appendix contains more rigorous approach for smaller model on simpler task due to easier to measure single token answers.
+- Don’t worry too much about “what if alt hypothesis” (eg. is it just measuring repeating instead of actual seqs, or is it just memorizing, etc).
+Address that only if reviewers bring it up; if valid, improve in next paper
+- Don’t worry about measuring generated sequences that aren’t just next token.
+We measure those by human or chatgpt eval, not rigorous score.
+Only exact answer seqcont (eg. fibonacci) is measured by quant metrics.
+Then, those circuits are corrupted to obtain effects on word problems.
+We don’t obtain circuits for word problems.